 From seasoned professionals to those who pedal for fun, there’s nothing that quite strikes fear into the heart of cyclists than a tough climb.
-In the spirit of Halloween, we’ve taken a look at some of the world’s toughest and scariest climbs.
+We’ve taken a look at some of the world’s toughest and scariest climbs.

 1. Koppenberg – Belgium